simonehagey/orbdot/docs/source/getting_started.rst

 RV Data
 ^^^^^^^
 Radial velocity data files are read assuming that the columns are in the order: :code:`[Time, Velocity, Error, Source]`, though the column names are arbitrary.
-The velocities must be given in meters per second, and the corresponding measurement times must be in Barycentric Julian Days (BJD).
+The velocities must be given in meters per second, and the corresponding measurement times in Barycentric Julian Days (BJD).

+It is critical to be consistent in naming the source of the radial velocity measurements, as the model parameters :math:`\gamma` and :math:`\sigma_{\mathrm{jit}}` are instrument-dependent.
+When these variables are included in a list of free parameters, OrbDot will replace them with a new identifier for each unique source, with a tag that corresponds to what was specified in the data file.

+For example, if there are measurements from two RV instruments identified by the strings ``"Doctor et al. (2012)"`` and ``"Who et al. (2022)"``, the free parameter ``"v0"`` will be replaced by ``"v0_Doc"`` and ``"v0_Who"``, and ``"jit"`` will be replaced by ``"jit_Doc"`` and ``"jit_Who"``.

 The :class:`~orbdot.star_planet.StarPlanet` attribute ``rv_data`` is a dictionary with the following keys: